-A father watched as his 11-year-old son Seth embarked on a flight alone to visit family.
+A father watched as his 11-year-old son, Seth, embarked on a flight alone to visit family.
 Seeing Seth walk down the runway, he went home, assuming his son would arrive safely.
 Six hours later, he discovered Seth had walked off the plane before departure.
-He left the airport, stopped at a gas station for directions and trotted 30 miles along an interstate to his home town.
+He left the airport, stopped at a gas station for directions and trotted 30 miles along an interstate to his hometown.
 True, albeit rare, story.

 If you are allowing your children to fly alone, be sure to take every necessary precaution to ensure their safety.
 Millions of children fly alone each year, the majority without incident.
 But Seth's case should be a warning to parents: Be sure you and your child are prepared for the trip.